JackAgren/drone_cones_project/high level design/High Level Design Doc.md

 User account data consists of a combination of data obtained by the user at the creation of the account and data collected through the user's use of the app.
-This data consists *at least* the following (based on the user's role):
+This data consists of *at least* the following (based on the user's role):

 **Customer**
 * Email